AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Appraisal Foundations Hypotheses

 \textbf{H4}. \textit{Higher task demands increase developers’ openness to AI support and usage.}

-\textbf{Controls and Groups:} We control for developers’ SE and AI experience, as both can shape baseline attitudes toward AI~\cite{crowston2025deskilling, bansal2021does}.
-Beyond expertise, individual dispositions can condition how task appraisals translate into AI use.
-Here, we emphasize \textit{risk tolerance} and \textit{technophilia}~\cite{burnett2016gendermag}—traits linked to stronger AI-adoption tendencies~\cite{choudhuri2025guides}.
-Risk-tolerant developers may delegate demanding work and feel less deterred by accountability pressures, while technophiles (intrinsically eager to experiment with tools) actively seek opportunities to integrate AI~\cite{choudhuri2025guides}.
-Accordingly, we expect these factors to moderate the hypothesized relationships.
+\textbf{Controls \& Groups:} We control for developers’ SE and AI experience, as both can shape baseline attitudes toward AI~\cite{crowston2025deskilling, bansal2021does}.
+Individual traits can also condition how appraisals translate into AI use.
+We emphasize \textit{risk tolerance} and \textit{technophilia}~\cite{burnett2016gendermag}—traits linked to stronger AI-adoption dispositions~\cite{choudhuri2025guides}.
+For example, risk-tolerant developers may feel less deterred by accountability pressures, while technophiles may actively seek AI integration opportunities~\cite{choudhuri2025guides}.
+We expect these traits to moderate the hypothesized relationships.